Dynamical Theory of Elastic Synchronization of Cardiomyocytes

 We first consider three representative configurations: (A) $\theta_1=\theta_2=\pi/2$ with $d/l_{\rm cell}=2$, (B) $\theta_1=\theta_2=0$ with $d/l_{\rm cell}=2.5$, and (C) $\theta_1=\pi/2$, $\theta_2=0$ with $d/l_{\rm cell}=2$.
 We performed direct numerical simulations of the coupled dynamics [Eqs.~\eqref{eq:F_from_X} and \eqref{eq:coupled_rayleigh}] using the fourth-order Runge-Kutta method with a time step of $\Delta t = 0.1$.
-We also calculated the corresponding phase coupling function $\Gamma(\Delta\phi)$ based on phase reduction theory. \Del{We also calculated the corresponding phase coupling function $\Gamma(\Delta\phi)$ based on phase reduction theory.} By tracking the relative phase difference, $\Delta\phi=\phi_2-\phi_1$, both the direct numerical simulations and the phase reduction analysis show that configurations (A) and (B) converge to states corresponding to in-phase ($|\Delta\phi|=0$) synchronization, while (C) converges to a state corresponding to anti-phase ($|\Delta\phi|=\pi$) synchronization (Fig.~\ref{fig:comparison}).
+We also calculated the corresponding phase coupling function $\Gamma(\Delta\phi)$ based on phase reduction theory.
+By tracking the relative phase difference, $\Delta\phi=\phi_2-\phi_1$, both the direct numerical simulations and the phase reduction analysis show that configurations (A) and (B) converge to states corresponding to in-phase ($|\Delta\phi|=0$) synchronization, while (C) converges to a state corresponding to anti-phase ($|\Delta\phi|=\pi$) synchronization (Fig.~\ref{fig:comparison}).
 These results reproduce the predictions of previous energetic analyses, which suggested that the substrate's elastic energy is minimized for in-phase oscillation in (A) and (B), and for anti-phase oscillation in (C)~\cite{cohen2016}.
 The agreement between direct numerical simulations and phase reduction theory supports the validity of the reduced description in the present weak-coupling regime.
 For these cases, the phase-coupling function is nearly sinusoidal, and thus the characteristic synchronization time scales as $\tau_{\rm sync}\sim 1/\Delta \Gamma$, where $\Delta \Gamma \equiv \Gamma_{\max}-\Gamma_{\min}$ is the peak-to-peak amplitude of the coupling function.
 This explains the slower synchronization in configuration (A) than in (B) and (C) in the direct numerical simulations, a feature not predictable from the energy-minimization principle.

 We next generalize the spatial configuration and systematically evaluate the synchronization patterns across the parameter space of the cellular orientation angles $\theta_1$ and $\theta_2$, as well as the inter-cellular distance $d$, using the phase coupling function.
 By computing the phase coupling functions for all possible relative orientations, we determined the stable equilibrium phase differences for each spatial configuration.
 By symmetry under cell exchange and reflection, it is sufficient to consider $\theta_1\in[0,\pi/2]$ and $\theta_2\in[0,\pi]$.